prasso/Prasso_Invenbin/README.md

 composer require faxt/invenbin:dev-master
 ```

-If you want to install a specific version, replace dev-main with the desired version.
+If you want to install a specific version, replace dev-master with the desired version.

 ### Step 3: Publish the Configuration (Optional)